emanuele-em/proxelar/README.md

 ## Documentation and Help

-If you have questions on how to use [Man In The Middle Proxy](https://github.com/emanuele-em/proxelar), please use GitHub Discussions!
+If you have questions on how to use [Proxelar](https://github.com/emanuele-em/proxelar), please use GitHub Discussions!
 ![GitHub Discussions](https://img.shields.io/github/discussions/emanuele-em/proxelar)

 ## Contributing